gaia-taipei/tw-firefox-weekly/SteveChung.md

 * Replied the Evan's request about joining sensor web.

 * Engineering onboarding study group: Plan for study group with Fred and prepare for Telemetry part.

-## Last week 2/22 ~ 2/25
-* Medical Platform Project discussion:
-  - Complete the first phase of experiment and sent out result on medical project mailing list.
-  - Discussion about the possible demo scenario for London work week and confirm the scope.

-* Some discussion with Evan about the sensor web.

 ## 2016 Q1 Goals